Arpitrf/abahety.github.io/_projects/5_project.markdown

 {% include image.html url="/assets/img/moneyshot2.png" description="The aim of this work is to develop a Setup and a System to detect, quantify and visualize street trees.
 Such a system with city-wide visualizations would help in urban planning" %}

+{% include image.html url="assets/img/pipeline2.png" description="The aim of this work is to develop a Setup and a System to detect, quantify and visualize street trees.
+Such a system with city-wide visualizations would help in urban planning" %}

 Sample Results:
 <iframe src="https://www.youtube.com/embed/CvIZLw1CcDM" title="surat"></iframe>